Agile, V Model, Waterfall, Spiral – a comprehensive guide to the development models.

 The Agile approach meaning as the name refers implies something to do very quickly.

-Hence, Agile Testing refers to validate client requirements as soon as possible and make it customer-friendly.
+Hence, Agile Testing refers to validate client requirements as soon as possible and make them customer-friendly.

 Agile practices are specially tailored to eliminate all kinds of waste manifesting in a product lifecycle, but more especially, improving the quality of the developed product is a major goal threaded into most of that practice.